zamlz/nix/README.md

 sudo nixos-rebuild switch --flake .#${hostname}
 ```

-If `nh` is availabe on the system, you can simply do
+If `nh` is available on the system, you can simply do

 ```shell
 nh os switch .